lolaedun/lom/README.md

 For this to work properly I have fixed the navbar on the top of the page.
 The navigation bar features a logo on the far left, which links to the home page of the site.

+#### Home Section

+I have decided to add 3 main section cards with buttons which spreads over 100% width of the screen.
+The 3 buttons link to the corresponding sections on the webpage The cards respond well when viewing on desktop, tablet and mobile.

 #### Footer